ON THE MOVE-Raymond James lands Morgan Stanley broker team

 * Sareb close to auctioning 350 mln euro portfolio - source

-Aug 13 Raymond James Financial Inc has added to its adviser base in Florida with a team of veteran hires from Morgan Stanley Smith Barney in the Miami area.
+June 13 Raymond James Financial Inc expanded its adviser force in New Jersey after landing a veteran team of former Morgan Stanley Smith Barney advisers, who opened a new office for the firm in May.

-Advisers Vann Wilder and Van Martin, who managed $300 million in client assets at Morgan Stanley Smith Barney, joined Raymond James' Coral Gables office on Friday.
-They generated more than $1 million in revenue last year.
+Advisers Robert Powell, Walter Urban and Tyler Mercer moved to Raymond James in Mt.
+Laurel, New Jersey, from Morgan Stanley Smith Barney, where they managed $187 million in client assets and generated $1.45 million in annual revenue production last year.

-"We wanted to find a company that was much more independent," Wilder said in an interview on Monday about his decision to move.
-Wilder said he felt he had lost some of the freedom to make decisions for his clients when the scale of his old firm grew significantly after the merger of Citigroup's Smith Barney with Morgan Stanley's wealth unit in 2009.
-The merger created the largest U.S. brokerage.

-Wilder, a nearly four-decade industry veteran, joined Citigroup in 1993 and Morgan Stanley Smith Barney in 2009.
-He began his career in 1974 with Reynolds Securities.
+"We were looking for a change from the Wall Street culture," Urban said in an interview on Wednesday.
+"We were looking to go to a firm that didn't have all of the negative headline risk that we consistently saw happening at the multi-national banks ...
+It was time to make a move away from that."

+"It's like going back to the future," he said of the transition.
+"We felt like we really crossed that bridge again and recovered the same climate and culture."

+Urban, who has been in the industry for nearly two decades, started his career in 1994 with Legg Mason, which eventually merged into Citigroup and later became Morgan Stanley Smith Barney after Citi's Smith Barney unit joined with Morgan Stanley's wealth unit in 2009 to become the largest U.S. brokerage by client assets.

-Martin, who has worked in the industry for more than 10 years, started with PFS Investments before joining Morgan Stanley Smith Barney.
+Powell, who has been in the industry for more than 40 years, spent 17 years with Morgan Stanley Smith Barney and its predecessor firms.
+Mercer also joined the firm from Legg Mason.

-The team joined Raymond James & Associates, Raymond James' traditional employee broker-dealer division, with Wilder's wife, senior registered client service associate Maria Wilder.
-They report to South Florida complex manager Frank Amigo.
+Their new group, Alpha Capital Partners, is a part of Raymond James & Associates, the company's employee broker-dealer unit.
+Raymond James, based in St. Petersburg, Florida, also has an independent adviser division in the United States and small brokerage units in Canada and Britain.

-With its broker-dealer subsidiaries, St. Petersburg, Florida-based Raymond James has roughly 6,000 advisers managing more than $375 billion in client assets.
+With its broker-dealer subsidiaries, Raymond James has more than 6,000 advisers managing more than $370 billion in client assets.
+The company also recently acquired Memphis-based brokerage Morgan Keegan, with its roughly 1,000 advisers.

-Since the beginning of the year, the firm has added at least 18 veteran teams or individual advisers who managed more than $4.3 billion in client assets at their old firms.
-Of those teams, more than half came from Morgan Stanley Smith Barney.
+Raymond James has added at least 29 experienced advisers who managed roughly $3 billion in client assets since the start of the year, based on moves tracked by Reuters.
+Many of those advisers came from top U.S. brokerages including Morgan Stanley Smith Barney, Wells Fargo Advisors and Bank of America's Merrill Lynch.

 * Sareb close to auctioning 350 mln euro portfolio - source